annedorko/mindfulqueer/_posts/2018-01-13-affirmations-for-success.md

 * I am deserving of my successes.
 * I am grateful for the personal rewards I enjoy from being an entrepreneur.

 What is your favorite affirmation?
+(Mine are bolded.)

 – The Mindful Queer